Thermal cycling -- evidence for a generalized tunneling model and a tool to distinguish noise sources in quantum circuits: Supplementary Materials

-Results, after extrapolation to large sizes until convergence, using \( P_{s} \) generated from simulations of \( L = 12 \) lattice sizes (\( L = 15 \) in the case of \( \rho = 0.25 \), to maintain the same number of particles in the sample), are presented in Fig. \ref{Fig:parameters}.
-We find that lowering $\tilde{a}$, lowering $g$, and lowering $\rho$, all have the effect of lowering the number of $\tau$-TlSs that change their energy by more than $0.1$K upon thermal cycling.
-Yet, all these changes are quantitative, leaving our qualitative result intact, i.e. at cycling temperatures $\approx 20$K the excitation energies of almost all $\tau$-TLSs change by more than $0.1$K, while the same is true for only a small number of $\tau$-TLSs at cycling temperatures $\approx 1$K.
+Results are presented in Fig. \ref{Fig:parameters} following extrapolation to large system sizes until convergence.
+The calculations use \( P_s \) generated from simulations of \( L = 12 \) lattice sizes (\( L = 15 \) for \( \rho = 0.25 \), to maintain the same number of particles in the sample).
+The main conclusion drawn from our results here is that for parameter changes which are within the regime compatible with the Two-TLS model our qualitative results remain intact: at cycling temperatures of $\approx 20$ K, the excitation energies of almost all \(\tau\)-TLSs change by more than 0.1 K, whereas at cycling temperatures of $\approx 1$K, only a small number of \(\tau\)-TLSs exhibit such a change.
+Yet, the quantitative changes as function of the relevant parameters may turn out useful in extracting the model parameters from experiments.

+Let us now discuss the quantitative dependence on simulation parameters of the number of \(\tau\)-TLSs that upon thermal cycling change their excitation energy by more than $0.1$K. While we keep the $\tau$-TLS DOS unchanged, the change of parameters has two main effects on the system: (i) changing the interaction strength between the TLSs (ii) changing the DOS of the $S$-TLSs.
+With regard to the former, the change of $S - \tau$ interaction strength changes the radius of influence of a flipped $S$ TLS, given by \cite{churkin2023strain}